Tereamarie/web-guided-project-react-router-solution/lesson-plan.md

 Motivation: we can navigate the browser using JavaScript alone!

+(Do not spend more than ten minutes on this or you risk running out of time)

 * Introduce the old `location` object in the console and demo `location.reload()`.
 * Introduce the newer History API and demo its `go`, `back`, `forward` and `pushState` methods.
 * With the History API we can manipulate the pathname of the URL without causing browser reload.